Traikutaka dynasty

 The Traikutakas were a dynasty of Indian kings who ruled between 388 and 456.
 The name "Traikutakas" seems to be derived from the words for a three-peaked mountain ("Tri-kuta").
-The Traikutakas are mentioned in Kalidasa's Raghuvamsa, in which they are located in the area of northern Konkan.
+The Traikutakas are mentioned in Kalidasa's Raghuvamsa, in which they are located in the area of northern Kokan.
 The dominions of the Traikutakas further included Aparanta and northern Maharashtra.

 The coins of the Traikutaras are found extensively in southern Gujarat, and southern Maharashtra beyond the Ghats.
 Their design is very close to that of the Western Satraps, from which they probably inherited some territories, and traces of the obverse legend with Greek letters can still be seen.